 - Merchant account information – details of existing merchant account (if applicable).

-Please note that the links included here may be reseller or affiliate links to the product(s) mentioned.
-Basically it means that if you click the link and end up liking the product enough to sign up for and/or purchase it, we can get a little kickback from it.
+To be fully transparent, please note that the links included here may be affiliate links to the product(s) mentioned.
+Basically it means that if you click the link and end up liking the product enough to sign up for and/or purchase it, we might get a little kickback from it.
 It's an itsy-bitsy teenie-weenie slice of the pie, but every little bit helps us to grow and we appreciate your consideration.
+For the record, we do not make recommendations based only on affiliate commissions and we gladly make recommendations for resources without affiliate resources as well.
 Thanks!